 Art Commissions: General Rules for Selling Art

-1. What should you charge when you sell your art?
-That’s the most common question I hear.
+This is the most common question I hear.
 Unfortunately, I cannot tell people what to charge.
-I have no right to tell someone what their time and talent is worth.
-What I DO tell them is, do not undersell themselves.
+I cannot tell someone else what their time and talent is worth.
+What I DO tell them is this: Do not undersell yourself.

 When you place a price on your work, your client will value it according to how much they pay for it.
 There is a very wide range of prices to consider.
 I go to the extremes.
-I either give it as gift from the heart, which is priceless, or I place a high dollar price tag on it.
+I either give it as a gift from the heart, which is priceless, or I place a high dollar price tag on it.

 If you underprice your work, the purchaser will value it accordingly.
-If they pay $25 dollars for something, they will not treasure it nearly as much as they would had they paid $250.
+If they pay $25 dollars for something, they will not treasure it nearly as much as they would have had they paid $250.

-When you’re just beginning, it stands to reason that you wouldn’t be selling art as expensive as someone like me, who has 40 years of experience, unless you’ve already reached a skill level that is sought after.
+When you’re just starting to sell your art, it stands to reason that you won’t be setting as expensive a price tag as someone like me, who has 40 years of experience, would — unless you’ve already reached a skill level that is sought after.
 I’ve seen students who are just starting off charge way too much and have been hurt when the client is not pleased with the project when it’s finished.

 I’ve had students take on jobs that are way over their heads.
 They then come to my class and need help to complete the artwork, or for me to give them pointers.
 I make it very clear that I don’t approve of this.
 If you aren’t capable of completing the art without help, you shouldn’t be representing yourself as a professional.
 Only take jobs that you feel confident in doing, from start to finish!

-It’s important to come to an agreement and make it legally agreed upon in writing.
+It’s important to come to an agreement and make it legally binding in writing.
 This is a sample art business contract that I use.
 Feel free to copy it and modify it to fit your needs.
 Using a contractual agreement is a good way to protect yourself as an artist.

 Always ask for a deposit, just in case.
-In the unfortunate situation that your client is not pleased, at least you get something for your time and effort out of the deal.
+In the unfortunate situation where your client is not pleased, at least you get something for your time and effort out of the deal.
 And you can keep the art.

 This small piece of paper will carry a lot of weight.
 Make two copies: one for your records and one for your client.
 The contract acts as a receipt.

 Keep Feeding Your Passion

-I realize that none of this sounds very fun.
+I realize none of this sounds all that fun.
 Admittedly, when it becomes a business, art can lose a little of the joy and inspiration.
 Be sure to continue to do inspirational artwork for yourself.
 You won’t have the same enthusiasm for a commissioned piece as you will for something highly personal and exciting.
 You must keep a balance between work and fun, or you will burn out.

 I always hope that my students reach the same level of success as I have had.
 But when I offer advice, I have to be brutally honest about the reality of art business.
 Maybe I can prevent some disappointment before it happens.
 I wish you a lot of luck in your artistic pursuit, and hope you find this info helpful!

-Lee Hammond has been called the Queen of Drawing.
-That may not be fair these days, since in addition to providing the best drawing lessons, she has also created fantastic books and videos filled with the same easy-to-follow acrylic painting techniques, colored pencil techniques and more.
-Click here to see all of the instructional books and DVDs that Lee Hammond has to offer!
+Lee Hammond has been called the “Queen of Drawing.”
+That may not be an accurate title these days.
+In addition to providing drawing lessons, she has also created books and videos filled with easy-to-follow acrylic painting techniques, colored pencil techniques and more.